About the Post

 Another reason for some short term improvements could be the switch from a high protein to a low protein diet which starts a process called autophagy.
 “Protein restriction helps protect against viral and bacterial infections by promoting autophagy, the process of intracellular protein scavenging, digestion, and recycling.
 During autophagy, bacteria and viruses, as well as junk human proteins and damaged organelles, are digested.
 Autophagy has been strongly linked to longevity [1] and is protective against many diseases.”
 (Paul Jaminet) There is a limit however to how much protein can be scavenged, and continuing a low protein diet will result in decreased muscle mass, and protein deficiency.

-As an aside for those paleo folks who constantly eat a high protein diet: cycling protein and having protein fasts to induce autophagy may well be beneficial.
+As an aside for those paleo folks who constantly eat a high protein diet: cycling protein and having protein fasts to induce autophagy may be beneficial.

 Nutrient deficiencies on a vegan diet